 Children face unique hazards from pesticide exposure.
-They take in more pesticides relative to their body weight than adults in the food they eat and air they breathe.
-Their developing organ systems often make them more sensitive to toxic exposure.
-The U.S. EPA, National Academy of Sciences, and American Public Health Association, among others, have voiced concerns about the danger that pesticides pose to children.
-The body of evidence in scientific literature shows that pesticide exposure can adversely affect a child's neurological, respiratory, immune, and endocrine system, even at low levels.
-Several pesticides, such as pyrethrins and pyrethroids, organophosphates and carbamates, are also known to cause or exacerbate asthma symptoms.
+In the food they eat and the air they breathe, children take in greater amounts of pesticides (relative to their body weight) than do adults, and their developing organ systems are often more sensitive to toxic exposures than those of adults.
+The U.S. Environmental Protection Agency (EPA), the National Academy of Sciences, and the American Public Health Association, among others, have voiced concerns about the danger that pesticides pose to children.
+The body of evidence in scientific literature shows that pesticide exposure can adversely affect a child's neurological, respiratory, immune, and endocrine system, even at low exposure levels.
+Several pesticides, such as pyrethrins and pyrethroids, organophosphates, and carbamates, are also known to cause or exacerbate asthma symptoms.
 See Select Studies on Pesticides and Children's Health.

-The Schooling of State Pesticide Laws - 2010 Update, examines the patchwork of state school pesticide laws showing the need for a federal law.
+The Schooling of State Pesticide Laws, 2010 Update examines the patchwork of states' school pesticide laws, and demonstrates the need for a federal law.

-Beyond Pesticides' Healthy Schools Project aims to minimize and eliminate the risks posed by pesticides through the adoption of school pest management policies and programs at the local, state, and federal level, thereby creating a healthier learning environment.
+Beyond Pesticides' Healthy Schools Project aims to create a more healthful learning environment for children.
+It seeks to minimize and eliminate the risks posed by pesticides through the adoption of school pest management policies and programs at the local, state, and federal levels.
 Central to this effort are activities aimed at public education on pesticide hazards and efficacy of alternatives, and the continued development of model communities that serve as examples.

-Recognizing a growing concern of school administrators, staff and parents regarding the mounting evidence that pesticides pose a public health hazard and a consequent commitment to non-toxic options, the implementation of safer pest management practices by 27 school districts and schools in 19 states are documented in Safer Schools: Achieving a Healthy Learning Environment Through Integrated Pest Management, a report by the School Pesticide Reform Coalition and Beyond Pesticides.
-Written by a broad group of individuals representing advocacy groups, state agencies, pest control companies, and school staff, the report leverages schools, states, and the federal government to adopt safer pest management programs for schools and communities.
+There are recognition, and growing concern, among school administrators, staff, and parents regarding the mounting evidence that pesticides pose a public health hazard.
+The consequent commitment to nontoxic options and implementation of safer pest management practices — by 27 school districts and schools in 19 states — is documented in Safer Schools: Achieving a Healthy Learning Environment through Integrated Pest Management, a report by the School Pesticide Reform Coalition and Beyond Pesticides.
+Written by a broad group of individuals representing advocacy groups, state agencies, pest control companies, and school staff, the report encourages schools, states, and the federal government to adopt safer pest management programs for schools and communities.

-For more information, see the latest news on children's health and pesticide use in schools, information on childhood asthma, current state/local policies, model policies to pass in your community, and information on school integrated pest management.
-See also alerts, media (PSAs and press releases), publications (reports, factsheets and more), and resources.
+For more information, see the latest news on children's health and pesticide use in schools, information on childhood asthma, current state/local policies, model laws and policies to pass in your community, and information on alternatives to pesticides, including integrated pest management.
+See also alerts, media (PSAs and press releases), publications (reports, factsheets and more), and organizational resources.